JukNe/cs2-util-library/README.md

    - Add title and description
 4. **Add Throwing Points**: Click to add multiple throwing positions
 5. **Upload Media**: Attach screenshots or videos for visual reference

+### Managing Media

+**Uploading New Media**:
+- Use the upload section in the media carousel for utilities/throwing points
+- Visit the dedicated `/media` page and click "Upload Media" to open the upload modal
+- Drag and drop or click to select files
+- Supports images (JPG, PNG, WebP, GIF) and videos (MP4, WebM, MOV, AVI)
+- Maximum file size: 50MB

+**Attaching Existing Media**:
+- Click the "Attach Existing Media" button in the media carousel
+- Browse your unattached media library
+- Select and attach media to utilities or throwing points
+- Media can be reused across different utilities and throwing points

+**Media Preservation**:
+- When utilities or throwing points are deleted, associated media becomes unattached
+- Unattached media is preserved and can be reused
+- Media is only deleted when explicitly removed by the user

+**Media Library Page**:
+- Access all your media at `/media`
+- Click "Upload Media" button to open upload modal
+- View, manage, and delete existing media
+- Full-screen preview with navigation

+**Media Organization**:
+- Media is automatically organized by utility and throwing point
+- Edit descriptions for better organization
+- Delete media when no longer needed

 ### Sharing Utilities